UPPMAX/uppmax_intro_python/docs/faq.md

 ## References

+- `[Bell, 2020]` Bell, Mike.
+The fundamentals of teaching:
+  A five-step model to put the research evidence into practice.
+Routledge, 2020.
 - `[Hattie, 2023]` Hattie, John.
 Visible learning:
   The sequel: A synthesis of over 2,100 meta-analyses relating to achievement.
   Routledge, 2023.
 The effect size of lecturing can be found on page 363,